brl0/brl0-stuff/README.md

 # brl0-stuff
-Assorted things and stuff and miscellany and etc.
+Assorted things and stuff and miscellany etc.